iwr-wasteless/iwr/README.md

 # iwr / WasteLess

-> In one sentence: Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins, and charge the bin's rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with 9 recyclable collection streams collected in bags monthly or bimonthly; and some other improvements like cleaning up dumped waste; optional electronic locks for bins; and locked gate systems for apartments;
+> Summary: Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins, which are collected weekly, and charge the bin's rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with an additional service of 9 recyclable fractions collected in 100 L sacks monthly or bimonthly; as demonstrated successfully in Bjuv, Sweden; with some other improvements like cleaning up dumped waste (which may not increase); promoting biodegradable or reusuable products (particularly for products that are used frequently by some such as nappies and dialysis products); possibly locked gate systems for apartments;
-as demonstrated successfully in Sweden, Germany, Denmark and Ireland.
+and optional
+electronic locks for bins.

 [![Twitter](https://img.shields.io/twitter/follow/IWRWasteLess.svg?style=social)](https://twitter.com/IWRWasteLess)